ContemplateLtd/libJXR/README.md

 Licenses
 ---------

-libJXR is mostly Apache 2.0 with the parts modified by me being MIT.
+libJXR is licensed under the Apache 2.0 license.